 Satisfactory ID documents consist of a current valid original passport or photo card driving license along with two forms of recent original address ID.

-To validate your address you must have received this ID via Royal mail post such as a recent utility bill or bank statement.
-This ensures you are who you say you are and reside at your address.
+To validate your address, you must have received the correspondence via Royal Mail.
+For example, this could be a recent utility bill, insurance, bank statement or pension letter.
+This corroborates that you are who you say you are and reside at your address.